illinoistech-itm/jhajek/itmt-430/team-roles/Readme.md

 * Second-Tier
   * Three Webservers
 * Third-Tier
-  * Master/Worker replicated database -- one for Reads and one for writes
+  * Master/Worker replicated database -- at least one for Reads and one for Writes

 ### Coding and Programming

-* Language with a package manager of your choice (ITM 311, ITM 312, ITMD 361 & 362, ITMD 411)
+* JavaScript based - ExpressJs NodeJS and an optional front-end (ITM 311, ITM 312, ITMD 361 & 362, ITMD 411)

 ### Infrastructure and IT